-As mentioned already in Section 3 of the Materials Graduate Student Handbook, in Michaelmas Term the JCCG run a workshop on "Owning a Successful DPhil".
+In Michaelmas Term normally the JCCG run a workshop on "Owning a Successful DPhil".

-If you wish to attend a transferable, academic or research skills training course that is not offered by the Department of Materials or MPLS Division and for which a fee is charged, you may apply to the Director of Graduate Studies for funding using a copy of the form shown in appendix VI of the Materials Graduate Student handbook.
+If you wish to attend a transferable, academic or research skills training course that is not offered by the Department of Materials or MPLS Division and for which a fee is charged, you may apply to the Director of Graduate Studies for funding using a copy of the form shown in appendix VI of this handbook.
 A Word version of this form can be found via the 'Materials: PGR Progression' site.